ghoneycutt/puppet-module-pam/CONTRIBUTING.md

   - Pull requests that add any additional functionality should have tests which cover the new feature to ensure it does what is expected.

   - Pull requests with failing tests will not be merged.

+  - Make use of [Vagrant](https://www.vagrantup.com/) for testing locally.
+Run `time ./tests/vagrant_test_all.sh ; echo $?` before
+merging.
+This tests that the systems listed in the `Vagrantfile` can be provisioned and SSH to them works.

 ## Features